SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 ---
 layout: page
 title: "Draw to Learn: A Strategy to Learn Abstract Concepts"
-description: This project examines the effectiveness of student-generated drawings in learning abstract science concepts.
-By comparing various visualization strategies and important covariates in a lab setting, we explore how different methods impact retention and understanding of complex topics like black holes.
+description: This project investigates the effectiveness of student-generated drawings in facilitating the learning of abstract science concepts.
+By comparing various visualization strategies and key covariates in a controlled lab setting, we aim to uncover how different methods influence comprehension of complex topics and lead to better learning outcomes.
 img: /assets/img/multimedia-learning.png
 importance: 2
 category: Experimental Design